 In this course the student studies normal development of the oral cavity and facial complex and the influence of diseases on normal development.
 A histological background is provided for the development of bone, cartilage, teeth, oral mucosa, tongue, temporomandibular joint, the periodontium, and salivary glands.
 This knowledge provides the foundation for further study of developmental disturbances and histological changes in oral diseases.

-P- DENT1014 Dental and Orofacial Anatomy and C- DENT1016 Dental Hygiene Process of Care
+P- DENT1014 Dental and Orofacial Anatomy or P- DENT1039 Dental Anatomy

 DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care 42.0 Hours